How Health Benefits Work for Canadian Employees [Updated 2026]

 The U.S. healthcare system

-The Affordable Care Act (ACA), also known as Obamacare, was enacted in 2010 to make health insurance more affordable and accessible for Americans.
-Under the ACA, all health insurers must provide certain essential health benefits.
+The Affordable Care Act (ACA), also known as Obamacare, enacted in 2010 introduced reforms designed to make health insurance more affordable and accessible for Americans.
+Under the ACA, insurance plans in the individual and small-group markets must cover a set of essential health benefits, including services such as hospitalization, prescription drugs, and maternity care.

 The most common types of health benefits in Canada